 The ADULT ADHD SELF-REPORT SCALE (ASRS-V1.1) SYMPTOM CHECKLIST (about current symptoms)

 The WENDER UTAH RATING SCALE (This should be completed by a parent, sibling, someone who knew you or about you at or before the age of 12)

 The CADDRA WEISS FUNCTIONAL IMPAIRMENT RATING SCALE -SELF REPORT

 Click here to visit the FORMS page for other forms

-I apologize that at times it may be difficult to reach us, but when we have appointments they are usually available within 10-14 days.
+I apologize that at times it may be difficult to reach us.
 If you email or call we will return your call if we have an appointment available within the next 3-4 weeks.
-We cannot return all enquires.
+We cannot promise to return all enquires.
 If you haven’t heard from us in a week please wait to contact us again, as it means we have no appointments available for four or more weeks.
-While others may keep waiting lists ranging from 6-12 months, we keep a very short waiting list, and once we contact you usually begin services within a week to 10 days.
+While others health providers may keep waiting lists ranging from 6-12 months we keep a very short waiting list.
+Once we contact you we usually begin services within a week to 10 days.
 You are also welcome to contact the British Columbia Psychological Association for a referral near you if your situation is urgent.
-Give a brief description of what you need.
-Use the Subject line to be specific.
+Below give a brief description of what you need.
+Use the Subject line to be specific (ADHD Assessment/Autism Assessment for Adult etc.).
 Leave us a phone contact number, but for your privacy don’t put too much personal or identifiable information in the email.